 That’s it for Twin Peaks.
 Then we’re back to the casino, where Cooper unwittingly cashes his $5 bill for quarters and wins a big payout at slots.
 In fact, guided by a vision of a tiny red curtain and zigzag floor, every machine he goes to wins big.
 Other patrons at the casino quickly give him the nickname “Mr. Jackpots.”

 Cut to Philadelphia.
-FBI Bureau Chief Gordon Cole (David Lynch himself) and Agent Albert Rosenfeld (Miguel Ferrer, who was dying of cancer as he filmed these scenes) receive word that long-missing agent Dale Cooper has finally turned up and is being held in a South Dakota prison.
+FBI Deputy Director Gordon Cole (David Lynch himself) and Agent Albert Rosenfeld (Miguel Ferrer, who was dying of cancer as he filmed these scenes) receive word that long-missing agent Dale Cooper has finally turned up and is being held in a South Dakota prison.

 The oblivious Mr. Jackpots collects a major payday of thousands of dollars without any concept of what money is.
 A friend of Dougie’s named Bill Shaker (Ethan Suplee) runs into him and directs him home.
 The casino manager supplies him with a limo to get there.